ABM Platform Buyer’s Guide: How to Choose the Right Account-Based Marketing Software

 What is an ABM Platform?

-Unlike traditional tools that focus on individual leads, ABM platforms work at the account level.
+Unlike traditional lead-based marketing tools, ABM platforms work at the account level.
 This lets teams engage with entire buying groups within target companies.
 They combine data on behavior, company details, and buying signals to give a full view of account activity.

 Why Do You Need ABM Platforms?